Avin-mo/Resonance/README.md

 # Resonance
-### A personal app to log and reflect on your music and mood
+### Your personal music diary

-**Resonance** is a desktop application that helps users capture and reflect on their daily listening habits.
+**Resonance** is a desktop application that connects to your Spotify account to create a personal music diary.
-Each entry records the song, artist, mood, and date, creating a meaningful journal of how music accompanies their lives.
-Over time, users can browse and search their entries by date, mood, artist, or song.
+Import your listening history and add personal notes to capture memories, thoughts, and feelings about the songs that soundtrack your life.

+**🎵 Spotify Integration** - Connect your Spotify account to automatically import your recently played tracks and add personal notes to create a comprehensive music diary.

 This app is designed for anyone who enjoys journaling, loves music, treasures memories, or wants to track their life through the lens of the songs they listen to.